Some frustrating questions on dimensions of products of posets

 Indeed, if one chooses any total ordering of $|P|,$ then the intersection of that ordering and the opposite ordering is the antichain ordering, so $\dim(P)\leq 2;$ and since $|P|$ has more than one element, no single linear ordering makes it an antichain.

-We remark that under an isotone bijection of posets which is {\em not} an isomorphism, the dimension may increase, decrease, or remain unchanged.
-For instance, starting with an antichain of $8$ points, a bijection onto the poset $2^3$ is an isotone map that increases the dimension from $2$ to $3,$ while a linearization decreases the latter dimension from $3$ to $1.$ On the other hand, a bijection from a $\!4\!$-element antichain to the poset $2^2$ is isotone and leaves the dimension, $2,$ unchanged.
+We remark that under a bijective isotone map of posets which is {\em not} an isomorphism, the dimension may increase, decrease, or remain unchanged.
+For instance, starting with an antichain of $8$ points, a bijection onto the poset $\2^3$ is an isotone map that increases the dimension from $2$ to $3,$ while a linearization decreases the latter dimension from $3$ to $1.$ On the other hand, a bijection from a $\!4\!$-element antichain to the poset $\2^2$ is isotone and leaves the dimension, $2,$ unchanged.

-Let us note one more elementary poset construction (a generalization of one we applied to chains in proving the equivalence of the two conditions in Definition~\ref{D.dim}).
+Let us note one more elementary poset construction (a generalization of the one we applied to chains in proving the equivalence of the two conditions in Definition~\ref{D.dim}).
 Given a poset $P,$ and for each $p\in P$ a poset $Q_p,$ we may define the set

-and partially order this lexicographically; that is, by defining
+and partially order this set lexicographically; that is, by defining